What should those affected and people close to them do?

 Thus, we need different words than those we use in communication about (technical) knowledge.
 In particular, it is often unclear, whether a particular misdemeanor (neglect of duty) falls under criminal law or whether help should be sought at TU Wien.

-Please refer to the GLOSSAR for the key terms in the field (to be extended).
+Please refer to the GLOSSAR, opens a file in a new window for the key terms in the field (to be extended).

 Example of a possible Structural Typology: